coderamen666/srd-v3.5-md/spells/spells-t-z.md

 is a designated area no larger than 10 feet by 10 feet.
 You can be transported any distance within a plane but cannot travel between planes.
-You can transport, in addition to yourself, any objects you carry, as long as their weight doesn't exceed your maximum load.
+You can transport, in addition to yourself, any objects you carry, as long as their weight doesn’t exceed your maximum load.
 You may also bring one additional willing Medium or smaller creature (carrying gear or objects up to its maximum load) or its equivalent per three caster levels.
 A Large creature counts as two Medium creatures, a Huge